Production deployment

 • nginx - if you want to exopose installed Odoo to external world via nginx.
 In this case, Odood will automatically generate template config for nginx.

-• fail2ban - if you want to automatically block incorrect logins by IP.
+• fail2ban [Optional] - if you want to automatically block incorrect logins by IP.
 In this case Odood will automatically generate configs for fail2ban.

 So, let's assume that all needed indirect system dependencises (in example it is only postgresql server) already installed.
 Then, use following command to install Odoo 18 for production with local postgres: